Penny167/meet/README.md

 - Meet app is progressive and can be used offline where it will display events cached during the most recent visit.
 An alert indicates to the user when they are working offline.
 - The app is responsive and adjusts automatically to fit the screen size available.
 - The app uses OAuth2.0 to implement efficient user authentication and authorisation.
 On visiting the welcome page users click to sign in with Google and provide consent to access their Google calendar.
 This completes the authorisation process and takes users directly to the main page displaying the events.
 - The cloud-based server that handles the authorisation process is hosted by AWS Lambda.
-The framework Serverless is used to configure the endpoints and deploy the event handlers.
+The framework Serverless was used to configure the endpoints and deploy the event handlers.
 - Meet app is published to Github pages and is accessible using the live website link above.

 ## Technologies used